Andrew Haldane

-Andrew Allison Haldane (August 22, 1917 – October 12, 1944) was an officer in the United States Marine Corps who served in the Pacific theatre during World War II.
+Andrew Allison Haldane (August 22, 1917 – October 12, 1944), nicknamed Ack-Ack, was a United States Marine Corps officer who served in the Pacific theatre during World War II.
 He was killed in action during the Battle of Peleliu.

 Early life

 Haldane was born in Lawrence, Massachusetts, and lived in Methuen, Massachusetts, most of his life.
 He was of Scottish descent and graduated from the Searles High School in 1935, and attended St John's Prep in Danvers, then Bridgton Academy in Bridgton, Maine.

 Haldane then attended Bowdoin College in Brunswick, Maine.
 He was captain of the football team, served as president of the student council, and was voted most popular senior in 1940.
 He also played amateur baseball as a catcher in a summer league operating in New Hampshire and Vermont.
 Haldane graduated from Bowdoin in June 1941, and was named an assistant football coach there in October.
 He had planned to coach for a season before joining the Marine Corps, but was called up after coaching for a mere two weeks.